Now Reading

 They’re everywhere.
 And it’s understandable.
 Having such a long trial period can be a hook to draw in more signups and potential customers.
 However, it’s important to look at the bigger picture here.
 Your customers aren’t really “trying” your service for 30 days.
 It’s likely they’ve come to you seeking a solution to their problem, your service solves their problem, and within a short time frame, they’ve already decided whether or not to become a paying customer!

-Of course, this won’t hold true for every SaaS company out there.
-Depending on the service you’re offering, the complexity, and the learning curve, it may take a potential more time to figure out if what you’re offering is for them.
+Of course, this won't hold true for every SaaS company out there.
+Depending on the service you're offering, the complexity, and the learning curve, it may potentially take more time to figure out if what you're offering is for them.
 But for most, 30 days is overkill.

-Their 14-day trial is perfect for those who want to get a feel for how their accounting software works, and it forces trial users to make up their mind quicker.
-KashFlow actually had a 60-day trial before switching to 14 days and it yielded great results.
+Their 14-day trial is perfect for those who want to get a feel for how their accounting software works, and it forces trial users to make up their minds quicker.
+KashFlow actually had a 60-day trial before switching to 14 days, and it yielded great results.
 They actually increased their conversions by 25%!

 Optimize Your Email Campaigns